adhocteam/uswds_nextjs_starter/README.md

 running the dev mode server, you'll see your changes reflected in the page as soon as it compiles.

+## Contributing

+This repo accepts contributions!
+Just file a PR.

+Feel free to create a discussion topic if you have an idea and you want feedback on it before starting to work on it.

 ## Similar repositories

 - [navapbc/template-application-nextjs](https://github.com/navapbc/template-application-nextjs) is a similar template app with next.js + react and a somewhat different focus